 • Security: Provides advanced security features, including anti-DDoS protection, encryption, and security compliance certifications.

-• Global Reach: Extensive network of data centers across Asia and globally, ensuring low-latency and high availability.
+• Global Reach: Extensive network of data centers across Asia and globally, ensuring low latency and high availability.

 • Big Data & AI: Offers tools for big data processing and AI, useful for developing advanced fintech analytics and services.